 If you live in or are visiting Las Vegas, Nevada and need a payday loan, you will have to pay an interest rate of 521% which is the second highest in the country.
-The good news is that if you are a responsible person, and make sure that you are only using a payday loan as a temporary stop gap until you get your finances in order, that high interest rate shouldn’t be that problem.
+The good news is that if you are a responsible person, and make sure that you are only using a payday loan as a temporary stop-gap until you get your finances in order, that high-interest rate shouldn’t be that problem.

-If however you end up doing something foolish such as being tempted to gamble with the money you get from a payday loan then you are likely going to suffer some nasty financial consequences.
+If however, you end up doing something foolish such as being tempted to gamble with the money you get from a payday loan then you are likely going to suffer some nasty financial consequences.
 So if you are in Las Vegas and are down on your luck, feel free to get a payday loan so long as you are going to use it to cover expenses.

 Payday Loan Rates In Georgia

 If you live in Georgia and want to get a payday loan, it’s going to be quite difficult.
-The reason for this is the fact that Georgia passed laws which essentially make it impossible for payday loan companies to do business in the state.
+The reason for this is the fact that Georgia passed laws that essentially make it impossible for payday loan companies to do business in the state.
 There are steps you can take to get a loan, such as getting it from an out of the state FDIC insured bank.
 But the reality is that in most cases the steps you have to take to get a payday loan in Georgia makes it more hassle than it’s worth in most cases.

 Payday Loan Rates In Texas

 If you live in Texas the payday loan rates tend to vary quite a bit from lender to lender.
 Generally speaking, you are going to be looking at a payday loan rate in the 350% range.
-That’s a high interest rate, but it should be noted that it still comes in below the highest interest rates found in states such as Nevada, Idaho, and Utah.
+That’s a high-interest rate, but it should be noted that it still comes in below the highest interest rates found in states such as Nevada, Idaho, and Utah.

 Why Are Payday Loan Rates So Much Higher Than Rates Charged For Traditional Loans?